 No spoilers, so you’ll have to read this magnificent work to find out if he made it in time.

-146 years later, we can now send data around the world on the Amazon Web Services (AWS) network in milliseconds.
+146 years later, we can now send data around the world on the Amazon Web Services' (AWS) network in milliseconds.
 We can use the same network to replicate and migrate data between NetApp Cloud Volumes in places such as London and Sydney or Oregon and Tokyo.
-This is useful in several ways, including sharing data between global teams and protecting your data against disasters on a geographic scale.
+This feature is useful in several ways, including sharing data between global teams and protecting your data against disasters on a global scale.

-To do this, we use an AWS Direct Connect gateway and add the NetApp® Cloud Volumes Service from multiple regions to an account.
-Direct Connect gateways allow you to add up to 10 Virtual Private Clouds (VPCs), and an EC2 instance in any of those VPCs can see cloud volumes in any region.
+We use an AWS Direct Connect gateway and add NetApp® Cloud Volumes Service from multiple regions to an account.
+Direct Connect gateways allow you to add up to 10 Virtual Private Clouds (VPCs), which means that an EC2 instance in any of those VPCs can see cloud volumes in any region.
 When enabled, you can mount cloud volumes in London and San Jose to the same EC2 instance, and with commands such as cp or rsync, you can copy data between volumes around the world.
-For small amounts of data, this is simple, but moving terabytes and keeping volumes in sync is far more challenging.
+For small amounts of data, this process is simple, but moving terabytes and keeping volumes in sync is far more challenging.
 To solve this challenge, we use NetApp Cloud Sync service.
-Cloud Sync is a simple, secure, and automated way to migrate your data to any target, in the cloud or on your premises—and it’s integrated with Cloud Volumes Service at no additional charge
+Cloud Sync is a simple, secure, and automated way to migrate your data to any target, both in the cloud and on premises—and it can be used in conjunction with Cloud Volumes Service for AWS.

-Cloud Sync provides high-performance, multithreaded data transfer to or from a cloud volume and any other NFS export and is significantly faster than tools like rsync.
+Cloud Sync provides high-performance, multithreaded data transfer to or from a cloud volume and any other NFS export, which is significantly faster than tools like rsync.
 The other export could be an on-premises storage device for migrations or another cloud volume for cross-region replication.
-Multiple sync relationships can be created, so you can synchronize between a volume and several other volumes and in either direction.
-Once your data is transferred, it’s fully available for use on both the source and target.
+Multiple sync relationships can be created, so you can synchronize between one volume and several other volumes in either direction.
+Once your data is transferred, it’s fully available for use in both the source and target region.
 Cloud Sync continuously synchronizes the data, according to your predefined schedule, moving only the deltas, so time and money spent on data replication is minimized.